scouten/ericscouten.travel/content/1998/02-20+nicaragua/index.md

 {{ es_image(id = "es-0316-002", title = "Doña Angela Closeup", caption = "Talolinga, Nicaragua") }}

+{{ es_image(id = "es-0316-006", title = "Fireside Cat", caption = "A cat sleeps in the warmth of the kitchen in this remote Nicaraguan mountain village.
+This scene was lit only by the light of the kitchen fire. · Talolinga, Nicaragua") }}

 {{ es_image(id = "es-0316-030", caption = "Talolinga, Nicaragua") }}

 {{ es_image(id = "es-0316-034", caption = "Talolinga, Nicaragua") }}